-Table 1.
-Overall research questions of the research project (Authors Own, 2020).
+Table 1 ( Quarall rasaarch questions of the research project (Authors Own 2020) Tuble 1.
+C Jverali research questions of the research project (Aumors Own, 2020).

-RQ 1: What are the key variables that customer orientation can be characterized with during the NSD projects?
-RQ 2: What is the impact of customer orientation on ideation in NSD?
-Study 1 RQ 3: What are the variables that have a moderating effect on the ideation processes within NSD?
-Study 1 RQ 4: What is the most accurate definition of COI and what are the elements, levels and characteristics of the notion?
-RQ 5: Is the notion of COI facilitated by the notions of BD, VoC and COSE?
-RQ 6: Does IC act as a moderator of the following relationships: Study 2 orientation can be characterized with during the NSD projects?
-RQ 2: What is the impact of customer orientation on ideation in NSD?
+Overall Research Question Research Questions Studies Overall Research Question 1: What are the key variables and influences observed within the ideation processes?
+RQ 1: What are the key variables that customer orientation can be characterized with during the NSD projects?RQ 2: What is the impact of customer orientation on ideation in NSD?
+Study 1 Overall Research Question 2: What are the moderators of the relationships in the conceptual framework?
 RQ 3: What are the variables that have a moderating effect on the ideation processes within NSD?
+Study 1 Overall Research Question 3: What is the definition of COI and how can the key relationships within the framework be described?
 RQ 4: What is the most accurate definition of COI and what are the elements, levels and characteristics of the notion?
 RQ 5: Is the notion of COI facilitated by the notions of BD, VoC and COSE?
-RQ 6: Does IC act as a moderator of the
+RQ 6: Does IC act as a moderator of the following relationships: RQ 6a: VoC and COI; Study 2